Next: Package draw, Previous: Package diag [Contents][Index]

 (%i2) pdf_exp(x,m); - m x (%o2) m %e unit_step(x)

-Returns the value at x of the distribution function of an \({\it Exponential}(m)\) random variable, with m>0.
+Returns the value at x of the cumulative distribution function of an \({\it Exponential}(m)\) random variable, with m>0.

 The \({\it Exponential}(m)\) random variable is equivalent to the \({\it Weibull}(1,1/m)\) .